On the number of distinct prime factors of a sum of super-powers: Closing remarks

-In this paper, we have considered the case where $\tau$ is the identity or, more in general, a polynomial function (by the considerations made in relation to equation \ref{equ:sequence_type_II} in the introduction).
-So it could be interesting to answer the above questions under the assumption that $\tau$ is, e.g., a geometric progression, which however may be hard, as an affirmative answer would then imply the existence of infinitely many composite Fermat numbers (to the best of our knowledge, still a longstanding open problem).
+In this paper, we have answered the first question in the case where $\tau$ is the identity or, more in general, a polynomial function (by the considerations made in the introduction).
+It could be interesting as a next step to look at the case where $\tau$ is a geometric progression, which however may be hard, when taking into account that it is a longstanding open problem to decide whether there are infinitely many composite Fermat numbers (that is, numbers of the form $2^{2^n} + 1$).